 Body weight

 The weight of one-day-old broiler chicks on the day of arrival was 41.65, 42.42, 44.09 and 43.73g in the T1, T2, T3 and T4 groups, respectively.
 The corresponding weights of the birds on the 6th week of age were 2342.77, 2378.13, 2375.70, and 2439.43 g in the T1, T2, T3 and T4 groups, respectively.
-From the data, T4 was observed highest followed by T2, T3 and T1.
+From the data, T4 was the highest followed by T2, T3 and T1.
 The body weight in the sixth week was found statistically non-significant among the different treatment groups under prevailing agro-climatic conditions.
 The findings of Gole (2001) who conducted an experiment on broiler birds for six weeks to evaluate the combined effect of vitamin E and Ocimum sanctum (Tulsi) observed no significant difference between control and treatment in average body weights.
 A similar finding was reported by Kumar et al. (2012), Bhosale et al. (2015).

 Growth Rate

-The average growth rate on the 6th week for various treatment groups T1, T2, T3 and T4 was recorded as 449.40, 446.40, 520.03 and 573.87 g/week/birds respectively.
+The average growth rate on the 6th week for various treatment groups T1, T2, T3 and T4 was recorded as 449.40, 446.40, 520.03 and 573.87 g/week/bird, respectively.
 According to the findings, the T4 group significantly (P<0.05) gained the most body weight, followed by the T3, T1 and T2 groups.
-The average body weight of the 6th week had a significant difference between T1 and T4 or T2 and T4.
-However, there was no significant difference between T1 and T2 or T2 and T3.
+The average body weight of the 6th week had a significant difference between T1 and T4 and between T2 and T4.
+However, there was no significant difference between T1 and T2 or between T2 and T3.
 The increase in body weight in the fourth and fifth weeks was determined to be non-significant.
 However, the T4 group showed the best result among other groups in the 4th and 5th week.
 Similar results regarding the use of Ocimum sanctum (Tulsi) revealed a significant effect on growth rate following the observations of Swathi et al. (2012), Bhosale et al. (2015) and Hasan et al. (2016).

 Feed consumption

 Feed consumption (Table 1) during the research period of the experiment was 3486.78, 3558.21, 3632.94 and 3821.48 g per bird for T1, T2, T3 and T4, respectively.
 The value of feed consumption did not significantly differ in the 6th week of age.
 However, the highest feed consumption in the T4 group was followed by T3, T2 and T1 the lowest in the group.
-Similarly, average feed consumption in the 5th week was insignificant among the different treatment groups under prevailing agro-climatic conditions.
-The result of the present studies was corroborated by the finding of Thange (2009) reported a non-significant effect on feed consumption of the birds fed on TLP (Tulsi Leaf Powder) @ 5 gm/kg of the feed.
-However, Hossain et al. (2021) reported that broilers fed on a diet containing Tulsi leaf had higher feed consumption similar report was found by Kumar et al. (2012), Nath et al. (2012).
+Similarly, average feed consumption in the 5th week was non-significant among the different treatment groups under prevailing agro-climatic conditions.
+The result of the present studies was corroborated by the finding of Thange (2009), who reported a non-significant effect on feed consumption of the birds fed on TLP (Tulsi Leaf Powder) @ 5 gm/kg of the feed.
+However, Hossain et al. (2021) reported that broilers fed on a diet containing Tulsi leaf had higher feed consumption similar report was found by Kumar et al. (2012) and Nath et al. (2012).

 Feed conversion efficiency (FCE)